Individual Health Insurance Quotes, Plans and Policies

 Individual Health Insurance in North Carolina FAQs

-For most people, the Open Enrollment period for buying health insurance closed on December 15 each year, depending on the state.
-However, if you have a qualifying event, you are eligible for a “Special Enrollment Period” (SEP).
-During this 60 day period, you will be able to purchase health insurance coverage, even if it is outside of Open Enrollment.
+For most individuals, the Open Enrollment period for buying health insurance closes on December 15 each year, depending on the state.
+However, if you have a qualifying life event, you are eligible for a “Special Enrollment Period” (SEP).
+During this 60-day period, you may purchase individual health insurance coverage, even if it is outside of Open Enrollment.

 The following are examples of situations which would qualify you for a Special Enrollment Period:

 - Termination of job-based, employer-sponsored, or COBRA coverage

-- Loss of individual health coverage for a plan you bought yourself
+- Loss of individual health insurance coverage for a plan you bought yourself

 - Expired insurance coverage through a family member

 - End of eligibility for Medicaid, Children’s Health Insurance Program (CHIP), or Medicare

 - Changes in household size due to marriage, birth, divorce, or death